darwinanddavis/data_projects/meta.md

 <br>

 ![](meta/meta1.png)
-###### Example model output for nutrient (biomass) change over 100 years for the host waste, drool waste, and summed waste resource uptake and nutrient leaching modes of susceptible and infected host populations for beta transmission range [0,1].
+###### Figure 1.
+Example model output for nutrient (biomass) change over 100 years for the host waste, drool waste, and summed waste resource uptake and nutrient leaching modes of susceptible and infected host populations for beta transmission range [0,1].

 ******